Flipboard/FLAnimatedImage/README.md

 pod 'FLAnimatedImage', '~> 1.0'
 ```

-In your code, `#import "FLAnimatedImage.h"` and `#import "FLAnimatedImageView.h"` and then create an image from an animated GIF and setup the image view to display it:
+In your code, `#import "FLAnimatedImage.h"`, create an image from an animated GIF, and setup the image view to display it:

 ```objective-c
 FLAnimatedImage *image = [[FLAnimatedImage alloc] initWithAnimatedGIFData:[NSData dataWithContentsOfURL:[NSURL URLWithString:@"http://raphaelschaad.com/static/nyan.gif"]]];